 The legislation established the State Responsibility Area Fire Prevention Fund and requires the BOE to collect the fee commencing with the 2011-12 fiscal year.
 This fee will fund a variety of important fire prevention services within the State Responsibility Area (SRA), including brush clearance and activities to improve forest health so the forest can better withstand wildfire.
 Other activities funded by the fee include fire break construction, defensible space inspections, fire prevention engineering, emergency evacuation planning, fire prevention education, fire hazard severity mapping, fire related law enforcement and implementation of the State Fire Plan.

 There are no registration requirements.
-The person or agency responsible for paying the fee is the owner of record of a habitable structure as of July 1, on the county assessor rolls, or as recorded by the California Department of Housing and Community Development on July 1 of the state fiscal year in which the fee is due.
+The person or agency responsible for paying the fee is the owner of record of a habitable structure as of July 1 of the state fiscal year in which the fee is due.
 This is the case regardless of whether the owner of record changes during the course of the fiscal year.
 The Department of Forestry and Fire Protection (CAL FIRE) has sole discretion in regard to identifying the owners and the amount of the fee(s) to be assessed.
 CAL FIRE provides a list of feepayers annually to the BOE.
 The BOE registers the owners of habitable structures located within a State Responsibility Area (SRA) pursuant to the list provided by CAL FIRE.

-The fee is imposed annually on the owners of habitable structures as recorded on the County Assessor rolls or as recorded by the Department of Housing and Community Development on July 1 of the fiscal year for which the fee is due.
+The fee is imposed annually on the owners of record of habitable structures on July 1 of the fiscal year for which the fee is due.

 Owners of habitable structures within State Responsibility Areas (SRA), and also within the boundaries of a local agency that provides fire protection services, shall receive a reduction in the fee amount of $35.00 per habitable structure.